forestgrape/coronavirus/index.md

 - 7.1.(announced here) [Individual Transmission and Susceptibility](5_epidemiological/individual_susceptibility_and_transmission.md): Added evidence for the hypothesis that the average viral and the positivity rate are correlated. // online since 27.12.21

 - > 20-22/27.12.
 Sorry.
 Without the peace of mind for careful considerations and concise, factual and tactful formulations, the page was rushed out to a wider audience.
-For example, some statements regarding the safety of vaccines were much to dramatic (and partly still are) - quite a few of these were formulated in a different situation.
+For example, some statements regarding the safety of vaccines were much to dramatic (and partly still are) - these mostly were formulated in a different situation.
 Corrections in work.
 To keep in mind, the focus of this page is on (corona)viruses what they do, how they transmit and how to handle them.
 Mistakes of any form [are likely to] happen regularly on this page.

 - 20/21/22.12.
 Help & Feedback of any kind, especially improvements suggestions including pointing out mistakes, is always welcome (witotraub@gmail.com/@runbox.com).

 - 20.12.
-Correctly linked [Omicron chapter](2_biological/omicron.md) and moved the announcement to [Recent Topics](#recent-topics-added).
+Correctly linked [Omicron chapter](2_biological/omicron.md) and moved the announcement to section [Recent Topics](#recent-topics-added).

   > Omicron is a new Chapter and not just an Update, both biological and organizational.

 - 9.12.
-[Individual Susceptibility and Transmission](5_epidemiological/individual_susceptibility_and_transmission.md) updates in work.
-Added:
-  - some observations on the effects of vaccine on transmission once infected.
+[Individual Susceptibility and Transmission](5_epidemiological/individual_susceptibility_and_transmission.md) updates in work, for example added some observations on the effects of vaccine on transmission once infected.

 - 7.12.(adapted 21.12.)
 Thanks @open science is noted already for long.
 Now it is time for thanks @webtechs.
 Special thanks @Github/Microsoft & @Gmail & @runbox for reliable web services.
 Thanks @everybody helping.

 - 7.12.
 Updated [Table of Content](#content).